UrbanIntelligence/CS586-DS504-Spring2024/project4/README.md

 ## Tips of Using GPU on Turing Server

-* Following the previous instruction, go to the folder where you train the model and activate the enviornment.
+* Following the previous instruction, go to the folder where you train the model and activate the environment.

 * Submit job on Turing server
    ```shell